Kaustub26Pvgda/pdf-chatbot/README.md

 A full-stack intelligent document chatbot that allows users to upload various document formats (PDF, Word, Excel, Images) and interact with them through natural language questions powered by Google's Gemini AI.

+I use this when I have an exam the next day and I need to quickly summarize pdfs for 5 mark questions.

 ## ✨ Features

 - **Multi-format Support**: Upload and process PDF, DOCX, XLSX, and image files